Lesley-Ann L. Dupigny-Giroux: Early life and education

-Dupigny-Giroux was born in Trinidad.
+Dupigny-Giroux was born in Trinidad and Tobago.
 Her exploration of the small island gave her an early appreciation for place and geography, and their connections to history.

 Dupigny-Giroux earned her Bachelor of Science degree from the University of Toronto in 1989, double majoring in physical geography and development studies.
 She earned both her Master of Science (1992) and Doctor of Philosophy (1996) degrees from McGill University.
 Her Master's degree was in climatology and hydrology, with a thesis on rainfall and runoff in drainage basins in Trinidad.
 Her doctoral degree was in climatology and geographic information systems (GIS), with a thesis on drought and rainfall over northern Brazil.
 Early in her graduate studies, Dupigny-Giroux spent a summer at the National Center for Atmospheric Research (1990) analyzing rainfall and runoff data using spectral analysis methods with Warren Washington and Harry van Loon and later (1992) participated in the National Oceanic and Atmospheric Administration (NOAA) colloquium on operational and environmental prediction, where she learned techniques in climate monitoring, weathering analysis, and hydrologic and oceanographic prediction.

 Dupigny-Giroux worked as a research assistant and lecturer while at McGill University and taught at the Southern Illinois University at Edwardsville as an assistant professor (1996-1997) before joining the University of Vermont and becoming Vermont State Climatologist in 1997.